Local SEO Statistics (2026): Eye-Opening Data & Insights

 87% of consumers trust real customer reviews more than influencer or celebrity reviews, which impact only 50% of buyers.

-A product with five reviews is 2.7 times more likely to be bought than one with no reviews, showing that even a few reviews significantly boost purchase chances.
+A product with five reviews is 2.7 times more likely to be purchased than one with no reviews, indicating that even a few reviews can significantly boost purchase chances.

 Sources: Soci, BrightLocal, Emplifi, Spiegel